How to Plan a Cheap Funeral

 If you do want to bury your loved one, there are still ways to save a lot of money.
 Caskets are often sold by funeral homes at very high prices, because few people think to look other places.
+Additionally, funeral homes will only display their most expensive caskets up front and will leave their more affordable caskets in the back, out of sight.
+You should understand the general average price of the casket you have in mind before purchasing from a funeral home.
 You can purchase cheap caskets online by browsing our funeral products section and other websites.
 Often times, caskets found online will be the same or similar to ones you’ll find in a funeral home, just much more affordable.
 If you’ve decided to purchase a cheap casket online, it’s important to remember that you have rights.
 The Funeral Home Protection Rule put in place by the FTC gives you legal rights to choose and use whatever products you’d like without having to purchase directly from a funeral home.
 If you choose to use a casket you purchased online, a funeral home is legally obligated to use the casket you’ve selected.

 Donate the body to science